zsigmond-palvolgyi/zsigmond-palvolgyi.github.io/_pages/about.md

-I am an Assistant Professor in the Institute of Economics at Corvinus University of Budapest.
+I am an Assistant Professor in the Institute of Economics at Corvinus University of Budapest and a Career Integration Fellow of the CERGE-EI Foundation.

 I study how governmental policies shape inequality and how inequality influences economic decision-making.
 My main research agenda explores the impact of housing policies on residential segregation and racial wealth inequality.
 I also work on topics at the intersection of inequality, family economics, and human capital accumulation.